adamovsky/scaffold/CONTRIBUTING.md

 -   Write text in plain English casing and use CSS to style it (e.g. uppercase).
 -   Introduce CSS properties in the right breakpoints when they are needed, not sooner.
 -   Anything layout related should use CSS grids.
+-   One benefit of using grids is you can use `gap` instead of margins for spacing.
+-   Use flexbox for simple linear layouts.
 -   Use `px` measuring unit by default.
--   Do not mix different measuring units
+-   Do not mix different measuring units.
--   Never ever use `!important` (instead learn about CSS specificity).
+-   Never ever use `!important` (instead learn about CSS specificity) unless you absolutely need to.

 ## Javascript